 Fairer fare enforcement

-From 1 January 2017, a new approach to fare compliance will be introduced to Victoria.
+From 1 January 2017, a new approach to fare compliance has been introduced to Victoria.

 Key features include: